filecoin-project/fvm-docs/docs/index.md

 Some possibilities are:

 - Auto-renewing deals without repeating data transfers, when deals expire or get slashed.
-- Self-repairing deals: If a provider has failed sectors and wants to recover the data, instead of having clients resend the data, they can have the replication workers resend it automatically.
+- Self-repairing deals: If a provider has failed sectors and wants to recover the data, instead of having clients resend the data, replication workers can resend it automatically.
 - Retrying deals: where a client dispatches their deal data to a depot and, for a small fee, has the deal data transmitted and satisfactorily delivered to the provider.

 ### Time-locked retrieval